-- When breached or scoured by high river inflow events, the channel can align itself along the northern edge of the beach, primarily in response to the direction of the river inflows during these events, and possibly due to wave-breaking displaced from the shoreline by a nearshore sandbar created from riverine sediment. - Monitoring data collected since 2009 indicate that an inflow event needs to exceed approximately 40,000 cubic feet per second (cfs) for the inlet to migrate into the northern-most section of the beach. - From 2011 to 2016, peak annual riverine inflow rate remained below 40,000 cfs due to multi-year drought conditions, and the inlet never migrated to the far northern edge of the beach.
+- When breached or scoured by high river inflow events, the channel can align itself along the northern edge of the beach, primarily in response to the direction of the river inflows during these events, and possibly due to wave-breaking displaced from the shoreline by a nearshore sandbar created from riverine sediment. - Monitoring data collected since 2009 indicate that an inflow event needs to exceed approximately 40,000 cubic feet per second (cfs) for the inlet to migrate into the northernmost section of the beach. - From 2011 to 2016, peak annual riverine inflow rate remained below 40,000 cfs due to multi-year drought conditions, and the inlet never migrated to the far northern edge of the beach.
 As a result of peak inflows of 55,000 cfs in 2017, the channel occupied the far northern alignment.
 However, after peak inflows of only 14,800 cfs in 2018, the inlet remained on the southern portion of the beach.
 In 2019, peak inflow was 72,000 cfs, expanding the inlet to the north, where it began at the start of the management season.
-With a return to low peak inflow of only 7,400 cfs in 2020, the inlet remained on the southern portion of the beach.
+With a return to low peak inflow of only 7,400 cfs in 2020, the inlet remained on the southern portion of the beach, near the groin.
+In 2021, dry conditions yielded peak inflow of only 1,940 cfs and once again the inlet remained near the groin.